 Of course, many print books have not previously been available in digital form.
 Fortunately, in addition to older books in the public domain that have long been available on HathiTrust, it is now possible to access scanned copies of some UC Library publications that are not in the public domain through HathiTrust's Emergency Temporary Access Service.
 In order to use this service, UC Berkeley students, staff, and faculty should log on to CalNet through the button in the upper right hand corner of the HathiTrust website.

 Some publishers have made portions of their e-book catalogs freely available during the crisis.
 The German Archaeological Institute has compiled a list of publishers offering free archaeologically oriented content along with additional open access resources; another online resource list is focused on the archaeology of Greece.
 More broadly, a group of librarians and others is continually updating this list of publishers across disciplines which are offering some of their publications freely online in response to COVID-19.

 Users may also submit borrowing requests to the Library's Interlibrary Services through this form.
 Please note that, at present, online delivery in PDF format, and the acquisition of e-books when available, are the only options for interlibrary borrowing, and are dependent upon the ability of our partner libraries, which are generally operating at reduced levels, to provide these materials.

-In case you are unable to locate the Classics research materials you need online, please contact the Classics Librarian, Jeremy Ott
+In case you are still unable to locate the Classics research materials you need, please contact the Classics Librarian, Jeremy Ott, for assistance.